Idea Garden

 In these four quadrants, our minds constantly experience an attraction towards the top-right corner.
 We detest the bottom left; we would rather be anywhere else.
 As such, we are pushed to the bottom right or top left.
 I'd of course rather do a fulfilling job than a monotonous one, but I'd also rather do nothing at all.

-We all acknowledge that copious consumption of social media feeds does not typically have a substantial positive impact on our lives.
-Why do we still do it, and why does it have a high perceived utility?
-Because our brains are imperfect out of distribution.
 The things that entertain us are often pleasurable because they imitate something that gives us a higher chance of survival.
 Often, this is information about our social environment.
 Our brains are wired at a very fundamental level to enjoy drama TV shows, funny videos of people embarrassing themselves, or reading about the latest trends done by people you have never met and never will meet.
 This is because our brain takes a shortcut; instead of meticulously calculating true utility, the instinctual mind often relies on its hard-coded evolutionary heuristics.
 Of course watching an important stranger embarrass themselves on the internet is not useful to your life, but in the jungle it likely would have been (likely due to the smaller group structure - someone you see once you are likely to see again).
 But sometimes we take the longer path; looking in the future to manually increase perceived utility of things that have true utility.
 We can force ourselves to do things that are not immediately fun because we know they will pay off in the future.
 This is what we call self-control.

 To get yourself to do something you don't want to do, make it feel either important (increasing perceived utility by manually adjusting it to reflect true utility), fun (increasing instinctual perceived utility), or easy (decreasing exertion).
 If you can't do one, it will never be done.